Pre-orders coming soon · From Lab to Life, August 2026 · Join the launch list ↗

 The Larger Argument

-The Regulator Stack is one piece of a five-act story.
+One piece of a five-act story.

 This card explains the governance machinery.
 The book traces how that machinery emerged, how it shaped the country's response to U.S. export controls, and how it now exports along with the technology itself.
-Each act below is a chapter cluster in From Lab to Life.

-Act I
+Act I · Origins

 Origins